liquidguru/idguru/README.md

 > Built by [liquidGuru](https://www.liquidguru.com) · Powered by [Claude AI](https://anthropic.com)

 idGuru uses Claude AI to automatically identify marine species in your underwater video footage and still photos, building a fully searchable archive of everything you've shot.
+You can also manually identify, correct, or confirm any species — giving you complete control over your media catalogue.

 **[⬇️ Download latest release](https://github.com/liquidguru/idguru/releases/latest)**